 Find information on the Advisory Council’s role in providing advice to the Secretary of State.

-Openness and objectivity underpin the Council’s work in considering applications for the retention or closure of records.
+Openness and objectivity underpin the Advisory Council’s work in considering applications for the retention or closure of records.

-The Secretary of State for Culture, Media and Sport appoints the members of the Advisory Council.
+The Secretary of State for Digital, Culture, Media and Sport appoints the members of the Advisory Council.

 The Advisory Council on National Records and Archives (ACNRA) is an authority under the Freedom of Information Act 2000 and therefore has a statutory obligation to adopt and maintain a publication scheme.